Get the Marcus mobile banking app

 For people who’ve lost their jobs through no fault of their own, applying for unemployment benefits may be an option to help deal with the sudden loss of income.

 If you are eligible for unemployment compensation, keep in mind that the benefits are likely subject to federal (and state, if applicable) income tax.

 Why is this important?
 That’s because the last thing you want is a surprise tax bill when it’s time to file your return.
 So, let’s take a look at how the IRS generally treats unemployment benefits.

-In the eyes of the IRS, unemployment compensation is considered “ordinary income,” which means that the payments are generally taxable based on your income tax rate (see 2020 tax rates here) and they need to be reported on your federal tax return (i.e. Form 1040).
+In the eyes of the IRS, unemployment compensation is considered “ordinary income,” which means that the payments are generally taxable based on your income tax rate (see federal tax rates for 2021 and 2022) and they need to be reported on your federal tax return (i.e. Form 1040).